cap-js/docs/plugins/index.md

 <div id="internal-support" />

-Node.js plugins are available from two sources with different levels of support and maintenance:
+Node.js plugins are available with two different levels of support and maintenance:

 [CAP JS](https://github.com/cap-js) plugins are:
  - created and maintained in close collaboration and shared ownership of CAP development teams and other SAP and BTP development teams